dsrichard97/cdc_births/datasets.md

 # Original dataset
-The datasets and entries orginal storage.....
+The original storage locations of the datasets and entries...

 ### County natality